sixteenmillimeter/contact_printer/README.md

 # Bill of Materials

-The costs listed are estimates based on per-unit costs found online.
+Below are estimates based on per-unit costs found online.
 Actual price of a full build may be higher.

 <!-- bom -->